Search Results

 FAQ

-To access content in the eLibrary you need to log in with your ESCMID member or user credentials.
+To access content in the Library you need to log in with your ESCMID member or user credentials.
 If you haven’t registered as an ESCMID member yet, then click here to do so – or use this link to register as a user.

 The most recent event-related content is usually restricted to ESCMID members, while registered users get access one year after the event.
-However, there are events such as ECCMID where attendees get priority access, no matter if they are members or registered users.
+However, there are events such as ESCMID Global where attendees get priority access, no matter if they are members or registered users.
 In these cases, we may offer non-attendees access after paying a fee.

 You may search by event name, session title or number, topic title or number or author – or by any keyword.
 To get the most relevant results, enter the title or name in quotation marks, e.g. "Pre-ECCMID Day on Diagnostics" or "John Doe".
 If no quotation marks are used, then the exact result is shown first, followed by less exact results.